ZanattaMichael/SelMVP/README.md

 _For the best experience, Mozilla Firefox is recommended._

 As newer browsers are released, older versions of the WebDrivers need to be updated.
-Currently there is no method for updating these automatically.
-When updating, download the same version that your browser currently is.
-To check your version you can:
+Currently, there is no method for correcting these automatically.
+When updating, download the same version that your browser is.
+To check your version, you can:

 - [Microsoft Edge:](https://support.microsoft.com/en-us/microsoft-edge/find-out-which-version-of-microsoft-edge-you-have-c726bee8-c42e-e472-e954-4cf5123497eb)
 - [Mozilla Firefox:](https://support.mozilla.org/en-US/kb/find-what-version-firefox-you-are-using)